jack-markle/hackathon-dev/planning_docs/milestones/02-backend-recommendation-logic.md

   - Optionally cap the adjustment at a small positive number or even `0.0`.
 - **Loyal customers**:
   - Apply **softer surge** for loyal segments.
+- **Corporate pressure**:
+  - Revenue targets can **never override** emergency/ethics guardrails or clearly unreasonable surge levels.
+  - If corporate pressure suggests higher prices than guardrails allow, the guardrails win and the tension is reflected in the goodness score and reasoning.

 Example pseudo-logic (to be implemented with real condition checks):